Your Complete Guide To An Ethical Experience Hiking Acatengango

 Most backpackers exploring Guatemala have heard of the famous Acatenango volcano, standing at 13,044 feet tall.
 Acatenago isn’t famous for its height, or even it’s dynamic and various ecosystems.
 What it is famous for is its climbability.
 Once folks find out that you can climb Acatenago to watch the Volcán de Fuego spew lava, they’re hooked.
 And so was I. With my time in Guatemala running out, I knew that I wanted to summit the volcano and have a night that I would never forget.

 And forget it I wouldn’t.
-Before you hike the volcano, it is easy to get sucked in to watching other traveler friends do it on Instagram, look up pictures online, and imagine what the experience will be like.
-Most people will tell you that it is “challenging” but never quite go into the details of the hike and overnight trip.
-(Yep, it is an overnight adventure!)
+From altitude sickness to high elevations, Acatenango can be intimidating for even the most enthusiastic of hikers.
 Fear not, because I am here to break it all down for you.
-In this blogpost we will talk about what the acatengano experience consists of, which tour group to book your hike with, how much it costs, what gear to bring, what the climb is like, and more.
+In this blogpost we will talk about what the Acatengano experience consists of, which tour group to book your hike with, how much it costs, what gear to bring, what the climb is like, and more.

 Let me start off by saying that climbing acatenago is no joke.
 I’m a pretty healthy person who hikes regularly weather I am traveling or at home (I live on the side of a mountain in a nautral building), but this hike still challenged me to the max.
 It’s a full day’s worth of adventure, and it usually starts around 8 AM in the morning.